 If you want to welcome late colour into your garden this Autumn, you can grow New England asters which survive in semi-shaded spots.
 This perennial is more mildew-resistant than other varieties of New York asters.
 Their blooms feature a range of soft hues, some common colours are the light ‘Harrington’s Pink’ and the lilac ‘Purple Dome’.

 Ferns, of which many varieties are evergreens, can be a great addition to your garden.
 They feature a wide range of shapes and sizes, and they happily grow in shaded areas.
 Some of its most common species include the shiny-leaved Asplenium, the tough Polystichum, and the moisture-loving Osmunda regalis.

 In fact, they are also widely grown as an indoor plant.
 The Boston fern is considered as one of the best air-purifying houseplants.

 Known as the “quietly attractive” deciduous native grass, this shade-loving plant can grow in woodlands, on shady banks, and even in alkaline soils.
 Melica unifloras forms upright clumps with stems of dainty rice-like flowers.
 Once established, this plant will self-seed quickly.

 Popular for being a perennial plant for herbaceous borders, astrantias grow well in the damp ground at the edge of woodlands.
 In similar conditions, this plant will also do great in the garden.
 It loves moisture-retentive soil for healthy growth.

 Consider these top shade-loving plants and enjoy a blooming and luscious garden with little maintenance!
-Check out more of our helpful gardening articles on this blog site.
-If you are in need of any potting shed or greenhouse to grow the plant species you love, shop through our range of designs too!
+Check out more of our helpful gardening articles on our blog site.
+If you’re in need of any potting sheds or greenhouses to grow the plant species you love, shop through our range of designs too!